EnriqueSLeeK/libft/README.md

 # libft &middot; [![.github/workflows/norminette.yml](https://github.com/EnriqueSLeeK/libft/actions/workflows/norminette.yml/badge.svg)](https://github.com/EnriqueSLeeK/libft/actions/workflows/norminette.yml)
 First project from 42 school

-This project aims to the a reimplementation of some functions from the standard C library and some extra ones too
+This project aims to do a reimplementation of some functions from the standard C library and some extra ones too

 ## Skills:
 - Imperative programming